 Moving from playing in pubs to hotels during his years at university in Cardiff and London, Rich became resident at South Wales’ ‘Celtic Manor Resort’ at weekends to help financially support himself.
 He travelled the world upon the completion of his post-graduate studies in London and took up a residency at Adelaide’s Terraces Hotel in Australia in 1990.
 When he returned to the UK he quickly became involved in the London music scene and could be heard playing at most of the capital’s prestigious venues, culminating in a residency at London’s Savoy which lasted several years.
 During this time he frequently worked on cruise ships in various parts of the world, his favourite being Swan Hellenic’s ‘Minerva’ which he described as a ‘Five Star English country hotel at sea!’.

 Married with three young children, Richard now lives in West Berkshire and takes bookings across the south of England and South Wales as well as the English midlands.
 For the past fifteen years he has been closely affiliated with Sir Peter Michael’s ‘The Vineyard at Stockcross’ which undoubtedly ranks as one of the finest five star hotels outside London.
 He can be heard there on weekend nights when he’s not performing at private events.
-He also supplies other hotels and venues with piano music including Hampton Court Palace in Oxfordshire, Highclere Castle near Newbury, Cliveden near Maidenhead, Danesfield House near Marlow, The Roehampton Club in West London and The Lansdowne Club in central London.
+He also supplies other hotels and venues with piano music including Blenheim Palace in Oxfordshire, Highclere Castle near Newbury, Cliveden near Maidenhead, Danesfield House near Marlow, The Roehampton Club in West London and The Lansdowne Club in central London.
 He has a stable of hand picked pianists and musicians who work alongside him when supplying these venues and also recommends and supplies their services for weddings and private events.